AurelitecSites/cinemadrape.log.aurelitec.com/src/posts/2012/03/19/cinemadrape-in-a-monograph-at-a-brazilian-university.md

 postedDate: 2020-11-05

 language: Portuguese
-locationReason: Federal University of Minas Gerais is in
+# locationReason: Federal University of Minas Gerais is in
+locationReason: The location of the Federal University of Minas Gerais
 location: Belo Horizonte
 country: Brazil